angular/angular/aio/content/guide/schematics-for-libraries.md

     <code-example header="projects/my-lib/schematics/my-service/schema.json (Schematic JSON Schema)" path="schematics-for-libraries/projects/my-lib/schematics/my-service/schema.json">
     </code-example>

-    * *id*: A unique id for the schema in the collection.
+    * *id*: A unique ID for the schema in the collection.
     * *title*: A human-readable description of the schema.
     * *type*: A descriptor for the type provided by the properties.
     * *properties*: An object that defines the available options for the schematic.